+- ○ Yes ○ No → Go to # 39

-38a.
+- 38a.
 How often did you get as much help as you wanted with arranging or coordinating care for this child?

-Always

-Usually

-Sometimes

-Rarely

-Never

-39. During the past 12 months, was there a time when this child needed dental care but could not get it at that time?

-Yes

-40. During the past 12 months, was there a time when this child needed mental health care or counseling services but could not get it at that time?

-O Yes

-41. Compared with three years ago, is getting the medical care this child needs becoming...

-Easier

-Harder

-Stayed the same

-Ohild is less than 3 years of age

-HOUSEHOLD INFORMATION 43.
-What is your relationship to this child?
-Mother Father Grandparent Aunt or uncle Brother or sister Other relative Legal guardian Foster parent Other non-relative Step-mother Step-father44.
-What is this child's gender?Male FemaleDoes not identify as male or female 45.
-How old was the child on their last birthday?
-Years old This child is less than 1 year old 46.
-Is this child of Hispanic or Latino/a origin?
-Yes No

-47. Which one or more of the following would you say is this child's race?
-Please select all that apply.

-WhiteBlack or African AmericanAsian

-Native American, American Indian, or Alaskan Native

-Native Hawaiian or Pacific Islander Hispanic, Latino, Spanish

-Some other race

-48. If you selected more than one race in # 47: Which of these groups would you say best represents this child's race?

-White

-Black or African AmericanAsian

-Native American, American Indian, or Alaskan Native

-Native Hawaiian or Pacific Islander

-Hispanic, Latino, SpanishSome other race

-Some other race

-49. Are either of this child's parents employed?

-Yes

-○ No
+- Always

+- Usually

+- Sometimes

+- Rarely

+- O Never

+- 39. During the past 12 months, was there a time when this child needed dental care but could not get it at that time?

+- O Yes

+- O No

+- 40. During the past 12 months, was there a time when this child needed mental health care or counseling services but could not get it at that time?

+- O Yes

+-) No

+- 41. Compared with three years ago, is getting the medical care this child needs becoming...

+- Easier

+- Harder

+- Stayed the same

+- Child is less than 3 years of age

+We just talked about the types of health care this child may have needed.
+The next question asks about delaying or avoiding care.

+- 42. During the past 12 months, did you delay or avoid getting care that you felt this child needed because of cost? - YesNo

+HOUSEHOLD INFORMATION

+43. What is your relationship to this child?

+- Mother

+- Father

+- Grandparent

+- Aunt or uncle

+- Brother or sister

+- Other relative

+- Legal guardian

+- Foster parent

+- Other non-relative

+- Step-mother

+- Step-father

+44. What is this child's gender?

+- O Male

+- Female

+- Does not identify as male or female

+45. How old was the child on their last birthday?

+Years old

+This child is less than 1 year old

+- 46. Is this child of Hispanic or Latino/a origin? - YesNo

+No

+In order to mail yo mailing address: u your \$5 check for completing this survey, we need to collect your name and

+First Name:

 Last Name:

-019 Ohio Medicaid Assessment Survey Appendix I: ABS Materials In order to mail you your \$5 check for completin mailing address: ng this survey, we need to collect your name and First Name:
+Address:

+Apartment:

+City:

+State:

-Address: Apartment: City: State: Zip Code:
+Zip Code:

-Thank you for your participation!
-Please return this questionnaire in the envelope provided.
-If you have lost the envelope or did not receive one, please return this questionnaire to: RTI International

-Attn: Data Capture (0217102.000.003.004) 5265 Capital Boulevard Raleigh, NC 27616
+If you have I Thank you for your participation!
+Please return this questionnaire in the envelope provided. ost the envelope or did not receive one, please return this questionnaire to: RTI International Attn: Data Capture (0217102.000.003.004) 5265 Capital Boulevard Raleigh, NC 27616

 You will receive your \$5 in three to four weeks.